Exact Quantum Circuit Optimization is co-NQP-hard: A Deutsch-Josza-Based Gadget

 \section{A Deutsch-Josza-Based Gadget}

-Towards the proof of \cref{theorem:table_problems_outside_PH}, we introduce a gadget $\DeutschJosza{\varphi}$, which is a circuit implementing the Deutsch-Josza algorithm~\cite{DeutschJozsa1992RapidSolutionProblemsQuantumComputation}.
+Towards our hardness proof of $\ISIDENTITYPROMISE{\gateset}$, we introduce a circuit $\DeutschJosza{\varphi}$, which implements the Deutsch-Josza algorithm~\cite{DeutschJozsa1992RapidSolutionProblemsQuantumComputation}.
 The algorithm takes as input a Boolean formula $\varphi$, and under the promise that $\varphi$ is either balanced or constant (meaning all outputs are equal), the algorithm efficiently decides which of these cases applies.
-The $\DeutschJosza{\varphi}$ gadget is captured in \cref{fig:deutsch_josza_alg}:
+The $\DeutschJosza{\varphi}$ circuit is shown in \cref{fig:deutsch_josza_alg}.